Frame of adult bees who have died on emergence.

 Step 1: Take photos and videos of the hives and of dead or dying bees.
 Don't manipulate the hive or take any other action until an inspector has visited and collected information.
 You will need the samples to be officially collected.

-Explain that you suspect pesticide misuse and tell them "I would like to register a pesticide complaint".
-It is important to be specific.
+Explain that you suspect pesticide misuse and tell MDARD, "I would like to register a pesticide complaint".
+It is important to be specific about the incident.
 For example, let them know why you suspect you have a bee kill from pesticides or if your neighbor sprayed pesticides and they drifted into your yard.
 Your information will be passed to someone in the Pesticide and Plant Pest Management Division.
 They should return your call within 1-2 business days.
 They will ask more questions of you, fill out a report, and give you a case number.
 The specialist will gather information about your complaint: your name, address and contact information, the name address and contact information of the person or company you believe is responsible for the pesticide use, and a brief description of the complaint (what occurred, what you observed, and any information you have already learned from conversations you had with the applicator, if any).
 A request for investigation will be assigned to an inspector in the region of the state where the incident occurred.

 MDARD pesticide inspectors strive to respond to complaints within 1-2 business days to gather additional information.
 If a site visit is warranted, they will make arrangements; they will also collect official samples.